How to Choose the Right Web Hosting for Your Website

 - 24/7 availability

-- Quick response times
+- Fast response times

-- Comprehensive documentation
+- Comprehensive knowledge base

 Pricing Considerations

-Introductory vs. Renewal Rates
+Introductory vs Renewal Rates

 Hidden Costs

-- Domain registration fees
+- Domain registration

-- SSL certificate costs
+- SSL certificates

 - Backup services